Ashley Ellyllon: Biography

 Ashley Jurgemeyer was classically trained on piano since age six.
 She got her bachelor's degree in Music Composition and Theory from Arizona State University and then started her career as a founding member of the band Abigail Williams in 2005.
-Jurgemeyer left the band in 2009 after becoming the new keyboardist for Cradle of Filth, replacing Rosie Smith.
+She left the band in 2009 after becoming the new keyboardist for Cradle of Filth, replacing Rosie Smith.
 She recorded two releases with Abigail Williams, which are In the Shadow of a Thousand Suns and Legend.
 Ellyllon is also a part of the supergroup Orbs along with Dan Briggs of Between the Buried and Me and Adam Fisher of Fear Before (Fear Before the March of Flames).
 She is also working on a solo classical piano album.

 Abigail Williams

 Jurgemeyer was the keyboardist for the Abigail Williams from 2005 to 2008.
 During that time, she recorded two albums with the band.
 In early 2007, the band split.
 They later decided to resume Abigail Williams that same year, with Plaguehammer returning to bass guitar, Zach Gibson and Bjorn Dannov rejoining, and also Kristen Randall (Winds of Plague) joining the band.
 After a tour in late 2007, Kristen Randall left the band and joined Winds of Plague, to which Jurgemeyer rejoined them.
 She toured with the band in Europe and the United Kingdom in summer 2008.